 Australia has almost 400 mammal species and about 140 species of marsupials.
-Marsupials are animals that carry their young in their pouches.
+A marsupial is an animal that carries the young in her pouch.

-Koalas are marsupials, that means they are mammals that carry their young in a pouch.
+Koalas are marsupials.
+This means that they are mammals that carry their young in a pouch.
 They look like cute bears but koalas are definitely not bears!

 Koalas live in eucalypt forests along the eastern coastline of Australia.
-They are fragile animals, grow up to 80 cm/2.2 ft tall and weigh only about 14 kg/31 lbs.
-Baby koalas are called joeys and hide in their mothers’ pouch for the first six months.
-Koalas eat lots of eucalyptus leaves (1 kg/2.2 lbs per day) and sleep up to 20 hours!
+They are fragile animals but grow up to 80 cm/ 2.2 ft in height and weigh only about 14 kg/ 31 lbs.
+Baby koalas are called 'joeys' and hide in their mothers’ pouch for the first six months.
+Koalas eat lots of eucalyptus leaves (1 kg/ 2.2 lbs per day) and sleep up to 20 hours!

 Dingos are wild dogs that feed mainly on small animals.
-For the most part of its life, a dingo stays alone, but during mating season it is known to mingle with other wild dogs and hunt in packs of three to twelve animals.
+Dingos stay alone, but during mating season the dingo is known to mingle with other wild dogs and to hunt in packs of three to twelve animals.

 There are about 50 million kangaroos living in Australia, that means there are many more kangaroos than people living in Australia!
 There are 55 different species of kangaroos.

-The platypus is a very shy animal and quickly hides underwater if approached.
+Platypus are very shy animals and quickly hide underwater if approached.
 If they are attacked and cannot flee, however, they inject poison through spurs in their hind legs.
 The poison is so strong it can kill a dog!

-Animals in Australia: The Echidna is also a monotreme which grows only up to 40 - 50 cm/1.4 ft long and weigh about 5 - 6 kg/11 - 13 lbs.
+Animals in Australia: The echidna is also a monotreme which only grows up to 40 - 50 cm/ 1.4 ft in length and weighs about 5 - 6 kg/ 11 - 13 lbs.

-Echidnas have spines on their bodies, which is thus covered with a prickly coat like a porcupine or hedgehog.
-Echidnas have a long sticky tongue and eat mainly insects.
-When frightened, echidnas roll into small balls to protect themselves.
+The echidna has spines on the body, which thus is covered with a prickly coat similar to a porcupine or a hedgehog.
+The monotreme has a long sticky tongue and eats mainly insects.
+When frightened, the echidna rolls into a small ball to protect itself.

-The Tasmanian devil is an endangered animal and can only be encountered in the wild on the island of Tasmania.
-It is a marsupial and carries its young in its pouch.
+The Tasmanian devil is an endangered animal and can only be encountered in the wild on the island of Tasmania off the southern coast of Australia.
+The Tasmanian devil is a marsupial and carries its young in its pouch.

 Tasmanian devils are marsupials and carry up to four young.
 The young live in the pouch for up to four month.

-The black coated animal is a tall as a small dog, but very shy and is nocturnal.
+The black coated animal is as tall as a small dog, but very shy and the Tasmanian devil is nocturnal.
 Nocturnal means the animal is active during the night.
 Tasmanian devils are the largest carnivorous marsupials and have powerful jaws and teeth.

-This bird is the world’s largest kingfisher bird and grows up to 46 cm from beak to tail!
-It is known for its chuckling voice which sounds like human laughter.
-Laughing kookaburras can be easily heard and thus spotted.
-Listen to the kookaburra's call here.
+This bird is the world’s largest kingfisher bird and grows up to 46 cm/ 18 inches from beak to tail!
+The kookaburra is known for its chuckling voice which sounds like human laughter.
+Laughing kookaburras can be easily heard and thus easily be spotted.
+Click to listen to the kookaburra's call here.

 Wombats can quite commonly be spotted in the Blue Mountains National Park near Sydney.
 Wombats feed on grasses, tips of shrubs and bushes.

 The emu is the tallest bird in Australia.
-It reaches up to 2 m/6.5 ft in hight and can run really fast, up to 50 kmh/31 mph.
+It reaches up to 2 m/ 6.5 ft in hight and can run really fast, with speeds up to 50 kmh/ 31 mph.
 However, emus cannot fly, just like an ostrich.
 Emus have a varied diet: they feed on grasses and leaves, fruits and insects.

 The cassowary is the heaviest flightless bird in Australia.
 A cassowary has black feathers on the body, but the neck and face is colourful.
 Cassowaries have a very low frequency call which almost cannot be heard by humans.

 The cassowary has a casque, a sponge-like helmet which is covered with keratin.
-Keratin is the material our fingernails are made of!
+Keratin is the material our fingernails are made of.
 The cassowary is the most dangerous bird in the world as it has the most powerful kick.
-The foot has three toes and a dagger-like claw.
-It can run and swim very fast, so it easily can escape any dangerous situations.
+The foot has three toes with a dagger-like claw.
+The cassowary can run and swim very fast, so it easily can escape any dangerous situations.